 As an ecophysiologist, I am interested in how coastal ocean variability and global climate change influence the metabolism, growth, and overall performance of kelp forest invertebrates.
 I am specifically working on an NSF-funded project based out of Sitka, AK, where I am investigating changes in the metabolic rate of kelp grazers to a suite of pH ad temperature multi-stressors.

-I am a second year Ph.D student in Ecology and Evolutionary Biology.
+I am a fourth year Ph.D student in Ecology and Evolutionary Biology.
 My research interests are largely motivated by a desire to better understand how anthropogenic activities are altering marine ecosystems.
 My dissertation work at UCSC will assess resistance and recovery mechanisms in kelp forest ecosystems with the aim of furthering understanding of reef resilience in the face of climate change.

-I'm a first year graduate student focused on community ecology and coastal sustainability questions.
+I'm a third year graduate student focused on community ecology and coastal sustainability questions.
 I study seagrass ecosystems, and how the function and services of these ecosystems will be impacted by climate change and anthropogenic impacts to the coast.
 I am committed to sharing my results with resource managers, and with local schools and communities.